jomstile/Johns_portfolio/SQL_project/EDA_Processes/UCDP_EDA.md

 ## Let's answer some of the following questions to begin our explortation:
 1. Number of conflict per region
 2. Most common type of conflict
-3. Average intensity level of conflict
+3. How type of conflict and intensity level corrolate
-4. Percentage of conflict with an end date
-5. The most frequent side_a and side_b combinations
+4. The most frequent side_a and side_b combinations

 ### Number of conflicts per region
 #### For the following SQL query I assisnged a row number to each conflict with its conflict_id and region group, this ensures that we can identify the first occurrence of each combination so were not counting the same conflict twice.
 We then filter by row_num to only count the instances where it =1.
 Finally we group the results by region.